History of Kyiv (1362–1657): Diocesan and Dominican Monastery

 In Podil, in the area of modern Prytysko-Mykilska Street, there was the Dominican Monastery with the Church of St. Nicholas.
 The monastery is documented in pre-Mongol times.
 It was destroyed several times.
 Built in the 1600s to replace a wooden church, it was converted into the Orthodox St. Peter and Paul Church in 1691 and destroyed by the Bolsheviks in the 1930s.
 The monastery owned the Khlopach tract and 10 mills on the Lower Syrka.
 In the first half of the 17th century, the Bernardine Monastery and the residence of the Jesuits were founded under Andriivska Hill.

 In 1602, by order of Sigismund III Vasa, the ‘Bishop's Town’ was established, removing part of the territory with its population from the jurisdiction of the magistrate and the castle and transferring it to the Catholic (Latin) Bishop of Kiev.
 The town community was headed by a mayor.
 The community elected four candidates for the position of mayor, one of whom was then approved by the bishop.
-The territory of the Bishopric extended to the tracts of Hlybochytske, Kozhumyaki, part of Honchariv, Mount Shchekavytsia, part of the Lukyanivskyi Plateau with Kudriavets, as well as the territory ‘behind Kanava’ to the Syrets river, beyond which lay the lands of St. Cyril's Monastery, Kyiv.
+The territory of the Bishopric extended to the tracts of Hlybochytske, Kozhumyaki, part of Honchariv, Mount Shchekavytsia, part of the Lukyanivskyi Plateau with Kudriavets, as well as the territory ‘behind Kanava’ to the Syrets river, beyond which lay the lands of St. Cyril's Monastery.
 In 1604, the Latin bishop took away the metropolitan's country house with a garden from the Orthodox clergy and built a castle there.
 Not far from the modern Rye Market stood a Catholic cathedral.

-Saint Sophia Cathedral, Kyiv in 1651.
+Saint Sophia Cathedral in 1651.
 Drawing by Abraham van Westerveld.

 Kyiv Pechersk Lavra in the 1650s in a drawing by Abraham van Westerveld.